 2018-19 School Year Information

 Required Meetings for La Academia & Kinder Academy

-In order to complete your student’s registration for either La Academia or Kinder Academy, parents/guardians must attend a special informational meeting with Principal Lori Beth Warnberg.
-Call 952-556-6300 to schedule a meeting.
+If interested in either La Academia or Kinder Academy, parents/guardians must attend a meeting with Principal Lori Beth Warnberg.
+Please call 952-556-6300 to schedule an appointment.

 Kindergarten Sneak-A-Peek in May

-Sneak-A-Peek allows you and your child to preview experience of kindergarten at your school.
-The event will be held at your child’s school on Thursday, May 11.
+Once your child’s registration is complete, they will be invited for a visit in May.
+Sneak-A-Peek allows you and your child to preview the experience of kindergarten.
+The event will be held at your child’s school on Thursday, May 3.
 Details will be mailed to your home in April.

 La Academia - Spanish Immersion

 Eastern Carver County Schools offers an all-day, dual language immersion kindergarten program.
 Dual-language is recognized as the ideal setting for second-language acquisition because it combines native and non-native speakers.

 In La Academia, our high-quality kindergarten program is taught in English and Spanish.
 La Academia is a two-way immersion program that combines students from two language groups for instruction in both of their languages.
 Students have the opportunity to be both first-language models and second-language learners beginning in kindergarten and continuing through fifth grade.
 Our kindergarten instruction begins with 90% of the core academic instruction in Spanish and 10% in English.
 As children progress through the grades, the percentages shift until both languages are taught 50% of the day.